openattic/openattic/backend/taskqueue/README.rst

 Now, our daemon should print `hello world!` into the console.
 Keep in mind that our daemon needs to import our hello task, thus if you see ``AttributeError: 'module' object has no attribute 'hello'`` in your log file, make the task importable by putting it into a python file.

+.. note:: There is no guarantee that a task will not be executed multiple times.
+Although, multiple executions of one task will not happen concurrently.

 Recursion
 ---------